albar965/littlenavmap-manual/src/en/MENUS.rst

 Note that some weather sources depend on the selected scenery library.
 For example:

 - **X-Plane 11 scenery selected:** X-Plane 11 ``METAR.rwx`` weather file and ``global_winds.grib`` wind file in the X-Plane 11 base path are loaded.
-- **X-Plane 12 scenery selected:** The folder ``Output/real weather`` in the X-Plane 12 base bath is checked for METAR and wind files.
+- **X-Plane 12 scenery selected:** The directory ``Output/real weather`` in the X-Plane 12 base bath is checked for METAR and wind files.

 The same applies to ActiveSky weather files for X-Plane where the files are selected automatically.
 This does not apply to FSX, P3D and MSFS where the weather is loaded using the simulator connection.

-See also on options page :ref:`weather-files` for configuration of download addresses and file paths.
+See also on options page :ref:`options-weather-files` for configuration of download addresses and file paths.

 .. _airport-weather-source: